lablup/backend.ai/docs/common-api/objects.rst

    * - Key
      - Type
      - Description

+   * - ``environ``
+     - ``object``
+     - A dictionary object specifying additional environment variables.
+       The values must be strings.

+   * - ``mounts``
+     - ``list[str]``
+     - An optional list of the name of virtual folders that belongs to the current API key.
+       These virtual folders are mounted under ``/home/work``.
+       For example, if the virtual folder name is ``abc``, you can access it on ``/home/work/abc``.

+       If the name contains a colon in the middle, the second part of the string indicates the alias location in the kernel's file system which is relative to ``/home/work``.

+       You may mount up to 5 folders for each kernel session.

    * - ``clusterSize``
      - ``int``
      - The number of instances bundled for this session.

    * - ``instanceMemory``
      - ``int`` (MiB)
      - The maximum memory allowed per instance.
+       The value is capped by the per-kernel image limit.
+       Additional charges may apply on the public API service.

+   * - ``instanceCores``
+     - ``int``
+     - The number of CPU cores.
+       The value is capped by the per-kernel image limit.
+       Additional charges may apply on the public API service.

+   * - ``instanceGPUs``
+     - ``float``
+     - The fraction of GPU devices (1.0 means a whole device).
+       The value is capped by the per-kernel image limit.
+       Additional charges may apply on the public API service.

 .. _vfolder-item-object: